sculptor/sculptor.github.io/documentation/developers-guide.md

 ### XStream

-You should add the following property to your `sculptor-generator.properties` to avoid fully qualified class names the xml REST representations. `@XStreamAlias` will be generated.
+You should add the following property to your `sculptor-generator.properties` to avoid fully qualified class names in the XML of the REST representations. `@XStreamAlias` will be generated.

 ~~~
 generate.xstream.annotation=true